-In recent years, cargo theft crimes have risen over 150 percent and are still climbing.
-The annual losses attributed to these thefts are estimated in the billions of dollars.
-The disparity in attention attributed these numbers is tied directly to the common perception that these types of crimes are essentially “victimless.”
+In recent years, cargo theft risks have held steady.
+The annual losses attributed to these thefts are estimated in the billions of dollars (see “Impacts of a Cargo Theft Loss” section).
+The disparity in attention attributed these numbers is tied directly to the common misperception that these types of crimes are victimless.

 The lack of formal reporting of cargo theft incidents has also been a significant hindrance in getting assistance from the government.
 In 2006, as part of the Patriot Act renewal, an amendment was added that designated cargo theft as a Part 1 crime that must be reported within the Uniform Crime Report (UCR) system.
 Unfortunately, years later, the FBI has still not completed the collection and dissemination processing of that data.

 Although cargo crime occurs all over the country, there are higher-than-average concentrations centered in states that have major port activity, as many of these thieves desire access to as much freight as possible.

 It’s important to understand that these criminals fall into two significantly different types.
 The first type of cargo theft involves a thief who is simply looking for the opportunity to steal any load; while the second targets specific merchandise.
 Both illicit groups are professionals, yet they use different methods.